 The art and science of espresso brewing now requires you to make a very subtle calculation and decision on how long to brew the espresso shot.

-Step Nine: Try as Precisely as Possible to Determine the Optimal Brewing Time
+9. Try as Precisely as Possible to Determine the Optimal Brew Time

 Make sure the coffee was roasted very recently and transported in a valve-sealed bag.
 The grinding should occur immediately before the brewing.